 4tbspsfreshly grated parmesanusually I grate about 1 tbsp per person, they might or not use it all.

 Boil water in a large pot, add 1 tsp olive oil and some salt.
 Once water boils, throw spaghetti in there and mix once or twice so it doesn't stick.
 Cook to al dente.

 While pasta is cooking, dice shallot, mince garlic and chop cilantro.
 Blend 5 of the campari tomatoes and dice the rest.

 Saute the shrimp in olive oil (or butter if that is your preference) for about 2 minutes each side.
 Remove shrimp from skillet and set aside, cover it up.

 In the same skillet, add the remaining olive oil and start sauteing the shallot with garlic.

 Once onion is translucent, add tomato puree and diced tomatoes.
 Stir carefully so you don't splatter.
 Keep heat in medium because sauce will be thick.
-Add salt and pepper, stir.
+Add salt and pepper as well as 1 tbsp of Better than Bouillon, stir.
 Finally when you think sauce is getting sticky add the white wine, scrape well all around the skillet.